Everything you need to know about this popular event.

 You can register on-line with a credit or debit card.
 Alternatively, just send your name, addresss and phone number (along with those of anyone else you wish to register at the same time) to Ros Kerry, The Beehive, Dolphinton EH46 7HH.
 Be sure to include the registration fee for each person.

-If you have any questions about the Lepra ride, contact Ros Kerry at the above address (or phone 01968 682369, or email ), or see the relevant page on the Lepra site.
+If you have any questions about the Lepra ride, contact Ros Kerry at the above address (or phone 01968 682369, or email ).

 I hope this article has encouraged you to have a shot at this very worthwhile event.
 For most of us, the ride is a tough one, but it's for an excellent cause, the atmosphere is tremendous, and you'll get a wonderful sense of achievement when you finish.
 Give it a go.